open-telemetry/opentelemetry-php/docs/laravel-quickstart.md

 ))->getTracer('Hello World Laravel Web Server');
 ```

-Next we create a span from our tracer.
-We don't need to bother with sampling here, since it is handled by the sampler
+Next we create a span from our tracer;
-configured as an internal component of the tracer above.

 ```php
 $request = Request::capture();